Last Updated: June 2026 12 min read

 Every month you hold an inherited property, you're paying:

-Monthly Carrying Costs (Typical Florida Home)
+Monthly Carrying Costs (Illustrative Florida Home)

 • Property taxes $250-$600/month